CosticaPuntaru/react-vs-angular/readme.md

 - 86,974 websites using react https://wappalyzer.com/applications/react

-# Other complains
+# Other complaints

-- Why there is so much hipe
+- Why there is so much hipe?
-- Why so much boilerplate
+- Why so much boilerplate?
-- Why so many function bindings
+- Why so many function bindings?
-- Why is so different from the way i was use to interact with the browser
+- Why is so different from the way i was use to interact with the browser?
-- why modifier components? (aka directive)
+- why modifier components? (aka directive)?
 - why dose the shouldComponentUpdate exists if the template gives the exact used props?

 # my conclusions